 Within a couple of weeks I noticed a profound difference in the texture of my skin.
 My regime has become totally streamlined.
 I only use two products, Emma’s Skin Reset and Skin Shield; and can’t wait for her cleanser to launch.
 It’s been about six months and full disclosure I’m a proud spokesperson for the line because of the results I’ve experienced; not just in the texture of my skin but evenness and tone.
 I used them all through summer and my pigmentation actually decreased – phenomenal considering how much time I spend in the sun.
-Using these products started as an experiment to see how effective her 100% clean serums and sunscreens are, and very quickly I was converted.
+Using these products started as an experiment to see how effective her natural serums and sunscreens are, and very quickly I was converted.
 Previously I’d been using an organic line that just wasn’t cutting the mustard.
 I’ve found many of the more ‘natural’ and ‘organic’ ranges of beauty products relatively insipid and ineffective.
-And while I’m absolutely committed to keeping my skincare as clean and natural as possible, with these products there’s no compromise in results.
+And while I’m absolutely committed to keeping my skincare as natural and sustainable as possible, with these products there’s no compromise in results.

 As I’ve gotten to know Emma, we’ve spoken in depth about the years she’s devoted to creating her products.
 The catalyst to develop her own range happened when she found out that a product she’d been using for years, for severe hyperpigmentation, contained a known carcinogen.
 Her doctor told her that if she was contemplating having children she should stop using it.
 So Emma tried to find a natural product to help her target her uneven skin, eventually discovering one didn’t exist.